-My Animal Communication with a horse named Salvadore was one of my most memorable sessions I’ve had in the seven years I’ve been working in this field.
+My Animal Communication with a horse named Salvadore was one of the most memorable sessions I’ve had in the nine years I’ve been working in this field.

-From the minute I tuned into Salvadore I felt an overwhelming sense of sadness.
-The feeling was so deep and strong I had to check in with myself to make sure I wasn’t projecting – are these my feelings, or Salvadore’s?
+Tuning into Salvadore, I immediately felt an overwhelming sense of sadness.
+The feeling was so deep and strong, I had to check in with myself to make sure I wasn’t projecting – are these my feelings, or Salvador’s?

 Once Salvadore understood that I was asked to have a session with him because his caretakers were worried about him and wanted to understand his recent behavior, he began downloading information to me.

-Underneath this horse’s sad demeanor I sensed a smart, strong and independent character, a very proud being.
+Underneath this horse’s sad demeanor, I sensed a smart, strong, independent character – a very proud being.

 When I talked to the owner about my animal communication reading she revealed that Sal’s behavior had become unpredictable, and the grooming staff were now afraid of him.
 The more afraid people were of Sal, the less time, attention and turn-outs into the pasture he received.
 The less time Sal had out of his small stall the more cooped up and frustrated he felt.
 Salvadore was on a downward cycle that I feared would only get worse.